Gyakobo/local_language_model/README.md

 This project is meant to generate a sample [transformer](https://pypi.org/project/transformers/) model locally based on textual input using the Tensorflow and PyTorch libraries.

 >[!NOTE]
->In this project we'll basically try to model a character sequence of words.
+>In this project we'll basically try to model a sequence of words.
 This work was mostly if not full inspired by the following publication [website](https://arxiv.org/pdf/1706.03762.pdf)

 >[!IMPORTANT]
 >It is most convenient if the following program is run using a GPU via conda Pytorch.
 I personally am running an EVGA 3070 Ti *(Needless to say, by the time you, my dear keen reader, are reading this this GPU might have been discontinued given that EVGA halted its GPU production)*.
 Remember, this project is run and rendered locally on your machine, hence you have to have a decent PC to run this!